cloudtrax/docs/captive_portal/authentication/http/README.md

 <a name="tech-details"></a>
 ### HTTP Request and Response ###

 The HTTP API uses standard **HTTP Requests** to communicate between the Access Point and the Authentication Server.
+HTTPS is not currently supported.
 The base HTTP URL of the Authentication Server is specified in the CloudTrax [Configuration](#config).
 Query string parameters are added to this URL by the Access Point when making requests to report or request specific information from Authentication Server.

 A query-string contains one or more name-value pairs of the form `param-name=param-value`.
 All HTTP Requests issued by this protocol use the HTTP GET method.
 All query-string parameters must be url-encoded.
 (Refer to [RFC 3986](http://www.rfc-editor.org/rfc/rfc3986.txt) for details.)